 If there was a contributor, the measurement is first compared to the cell value cell.occ.
 A value named comparison is calculated that means a confirmation of old cell value and new measurement, if the value is above a certain threshold, and means a contradiction of old cell value and new measurement, if the value is below a certain different threshold.
+In Figure 2 comparison is normalized to represent a value within [-1, +1].

 In case of a confirmation, the confidence values of the new sensor and the owner are both increased up to a maximal bound of confidence.
 In case of a contradiction, the confidence values of the new sensor and the owner are both decreased down to a lower bound of confidence.
-If comparison is not significant, it does neither yield a confirmation nor a contradiction.
+Since sensor faults are usually a rare event, we use a higher value for the degradation of the confidence value than for the increase.